colinlienard/sv-router/.changeset/dull-years-knock.md

 'sv-router': minor
 ---

-Add a function to programatically preload routes
+Add a function to programmatically preload routes